SirAppSec/vuln-node.js-express.js-app/README.md

 As expected, only some methods require authentication/authorization, mostly for the sake of brevity, although the most common (IMO) auth vulnerabilities are present in the application.

 Access the api from http://localhost:5000/api-docs

+# License
+This repository is free to use as is without any limitations the lorem impsum theme is free from https://themewagon.com/themes/free-responsive-bootstrap-5-html5-admin-template-sneat/

 # Ref
 https://owasp.org/www-project-api-security/